cakephp/docs/en/orm/table-objects.rst

   load and delete entities so that callbacks are properly triggered.
 When false, ``deleteAll()`` is used to remove associated data and no callbacks are triggered.
-- **property**: The property name that should be filled with data from the associated table into the source table results.
+- **propertyName**: The property name that should be filled with data from the associated table into the source table results.
 By default this is the underscored & singular name of the association so ``address`` in our example.